Wekiva Falls RV Resort Spring

 Rental Prices

-• $35 + taxes to single kayak for two hours
+• $35 + taxes for a single kayak for two hours

 • $40 + taxes to double or triple kayak for two hours

-• $45 + taxes to paddleboards for four hours
+• $45 + taxes for four hours of paddleboards

 Paddle The Wekiva River

 One of Florida‘s best-protected waterways, the Wekiva River, can be reached easily from Wekiva Falls.
-Multiple springs feed the river, which flows downstream to the north-flowing St. John’s River.
+Multiple springs feed the river, which flows northward into the St. John’s River.
 In the grassy area near the river at Wekiva Falls, kayakers and canoeists can launch their craft.

 The Wekiva River